Dhaka School of Economics

-The Dhaka School of Economics (DScE) (ঢাকা স্কুল অব ইকোনমিকস) is an undergraduate and postgraduate institution of the University of Dhaka.
+The Dhaka School of Economics (DScE) (ঢাকা স্কুল অব ইকোনমিকস) is an autonomous institution under the University of Dhaka.
 DScE was founded in April 2010, following the model of the London School of Economics, to promote higher studies and research in economics and related subjects.
 Its goal is to accommodate the fast-growing demand for well-trained economists and professionals in related subjects, to contribute to teaching, research and evaluation, policymaking and implementation of nation-building programs.
 DscE has developed a Socio-Economic Data Bank to accomplish this goal.
+The current Acting Director of the Dhaka School of Economics (DScE) is Rehana Parvin, a Bangladeshi academic.
+She is also currently serving as the Coordinator of the Department of Entrepreneurship Economics at the Dhaka School of Economics, a constituent institution of the University of Dhaka.

 History

 DScE resulted from the efforts of Bangladeshi economists to establish a Center of Excellence for higher studies in economics and related subjects, following the model of London School of Economics.
 Bangladesh Economic Association (BEA), led by its then President Qazi Kholiquzzaman Ahmad, took decisive steps that led to the founding of Dhaka School of Economics (DScE).
 Its establishment was announced by Bangladesh Prime Minister Sheikh Hasina on 8 April 2010 at the biennial conference of BEA.
 DScE is devoted to postgraduate studies:Bachelor, masters, post-graduate diploma, and eventually MPhil and PhD.

 For their future permanent campus, DScE also own 180 katha (39,000 sq. meter) land in Purbachal New Town near Dhaka.